cognifog-eu/iot-edge-gw/README.md

 `sudo nmtui`

-If you experience any issue, check the logs with:
+If you experience any issue, you can check the state of the connections with:

+`sudo nmcli con show`

+Alternatively, you can check the logs with:

 `journalctl`